 - I still have goals to get better and resume those activities, even though I know it’s unlikely.
 There is no cure for my disease, it’s progressive and my prognosis is unknown.

-- After lunch the fatigue from battling the pain is beyond belief so I need to lie on the bed for at least an hour.
-I’m not a day time sleeper so I just relax as best I can, reading, watching TV and administrating the online forum I love and manage.
+- After lunch the fatigue from battling the pain is beyond belief so I need to lie on the bed for at least an hour, if not longer.
+I’m not a day time sleeper so I just relax as best I can, reading, watching TV, blogging, writing articles and administrating the online forums I love and manage.

-- I come back downstairs for dinner and my evening pills and am back in bed by 8pm.
-My husband joins me upstairs and we watch TV together.
+- I sit in the lounge room for dinner while we watch the news.
+I take my evening pills, shower and am back in bed by 8pm.
+My husband joins me by 9pm and we watch TV together.
 We love our evenings.

 All of the above is my normal routine unless my stoma becomes over active.
 I then have to manage changing my stoma appliance, putting all best laid plans out to pasture.